 Growing up and dealing with our responsibilities, there’s one thing that doesn’t change: we will always be sons and daughters.
 Even with our parents long gone, we are who we are thanks to our roots.

 Estranged from God as we may be, we still come from Him.
-At the end of the day we are all rooted in the Creator of the universe.
-God fathered us.
-We are the result of His genius.
+God fathered us; we are the result of His genius.
 It was His idea to create not only human beings, but an amazing array of astounding species that fills the universe today.
-What we see on Earth is just the tip of the iceberg.
+What we see on Earth is probably just the tip of the iceberg.

 Jesus says not to hinder the children to come to Him.
 Why?
 He goes on to say: the kingdom of heaven belongs to them.
 Faith is not complicated.
 We essentially accept what the Holy Spirit whispers in our heart, and we go for it.
 Embracing Jesus like a child would, we can rest assured that the kingdom of heaven is ours.